 - Don't tan 24 hours before or after a wax.
 Recently waxed areas are more prone to hyperpigmentation and sunburn.
 Wait 24 hours after waxing before getting a spray tan.

-- Don’t have sex or strenuously exercise for 24-48 hours after your wax (this applies especially to Bikini/Brazilian waxes), as this invites too much bacteria into the freshly waxed skin, thereby increasing your chance of getting bumps, breakouts, ingrown hairs, etc.
+- Don’t have sex or strenuously exercise for 24-48 hours after your wax (this especially applies to Bikini/Brazilian waxes), as this invites too much bacteria into the freshly waxed skin, thereby increasing your chance of getting bumps, breakouts, ingrown hairs, etc.

 - Don’t wear clothes that are too constricting or tight around the area you’ve been waxed for 24-48 hours, as this may irritate the skin and lead to undesirable skin reactions.
 Wear loose-fitting, soft cotton clothing.

-- Avoid hot tubs, pools, lakes, and the ocean for 24 hours after your wax.
+- Avoid hot tubs, pools, lakes, and the ocean (swimming) for 24 hours after your wax.
 While your pores are open, your skin is more susceptible to exposure to bacteria and irritation.